-Mitigating the Risk of Motorcycle Fatalities in Illinois
+Mitigating Risk Motorcycle Fatalities Illinois

 The rate of motorcycle fatalities has climbed in recent years in Illinois, even as the number of accidents involving motorcycles has decreased, according to the Insurance Journal.
 Illinois State Police told the Journal no one single contributing factor was the culprit, but experts “say the increase in fatalities comes as more people—some of whom may not have had proper training—a riding.”
 In the past 10 years, the number of registered motorcycles has increased more than 55 percent in the state.